Bachelor of Arts in Psychology - Quantitative Reasoning Category I/II and ENG 114

 PSY 440 Social Psychology (3 units)

-PSY 441 The Psychology of the Family (3 units)
+PSY 441 The Psychology of Parental Relationships (3 units)

 PSY 455 Cross-Cultural Perspectives in Psychology (3 units)